sparc-software-hust/fmecg-web-server/README.md

-fmECG Project is a biomedical system for measuring electrogram data using Flutter for Mobile App, NodeJS, Elixir for back-end and ReactJS for web admin.
+fmECG Project is a biomedical system for measuring electrogram data using Flutter for Mobile App, NextJS for back-end and ReactJS for web admin.

+> [!IMPORTANT]
+> In this project, team decides to separate web and server into 2 independent component with new repo.
+This repo will be marked as archived and not maintained.
+Reference only.

 ## 📒 Installation
 - [Normal Installation](https://github.com/techcomrade/fmECG/wiki/%5BInstallation%5D-Manual)